unhingedporter/DataStructureMustKnow/elasticsearch/basic_understanding.md

                 leads 	1:2, 2:2

                 Since document2 has anger as the first word and leads as the second word, the same order as the query, document2 would be a better match than document1.
 With the inverted index, any query on the documents is just a simple lookup.
 This is just an introduction to inverted index; in real life, it’s much more complicated, but the fundamentals remain the same.
 When the documents are indexed into Elasticsearch, documents are processed into the inverted index.

-                Yosemite national park may be closed for the weekend due to forecast of substantial rainfall

 #### How lucene search works